KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

 ## Data Preparation

-As the main goal of this blog post is to train the model on your own custom dataset, we will be talking abstrcatly about how to train the model on any datasets, and how the data should be formatted.
+As the main goal of this blog post is to train the model on your own custom dataset, we will be talking abstractly about how to train the model on any dataset, and how the data should be formatted.

 First, let's have two main columns in the dataset:
 ```